lchian96/ALPR/README.md

 # ALPR
-A beginner project to design and implement automation on ALPR for surveillance purpose.
+A project to design and implement automation on ALPR for surveillance purpose with low cost and open source.